What is a Cataract?

 Monofocal (or single-focus) IOLs are like miniature internal contact lenses set for a single prescription power—usually to provide clear vision in the distance (for watching TV, driving, etc.).
 As such, most monofocal IOL patients still need to wear reading glasses or bifocals after surgery to compensate for “presbyopia,” the decreased ability of the eye to focus on near objects as you age.

-Advanced technology IOLs, however, can reduce the need for glasses or bifocals by providing vision at multiple focusing zones, near-to-far, reading-to-distance (multifocal IOLs) and/or by reducing the distortion caused by astigmatism (toric IOLs).
+Advanced technology IOLs, however, can reduce the need for glasses or bifocals by providing vision at multiple focusing zones, near-to-far, reading-to-distance (Multifocal and Extended Depth-of-Focus IOLs) and/or by reducing the distortion caused by astigmatism (Toric IOLs).

 More detailed information, including realistic expectations, higher costs, potential night glare, and other concerns are reviewed with patients who are candidates for advanced technology IOLs.